mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter2.md

 ![image](images/chapter2/table-service.png)

 At the top level is a storage account.
-Storage accounts are named containers with a URL, which is used to access various services hosued within the account.
+Storage accounts are named containers with a URL, which is used to access various services housed within the account.
 You'll be creating a storage account later in the bootcamp.

 There are various concepts important to know about Azure Table Storage: